Flintshire County Council

 - Complaint Procedure

-This policy will be reviewed annually by the head teacher, staff and governors, or if any amendments occur in legislation, or in consideration of changes in working practices.
+This policy will be reviewed every 3 years by the head teacher, staff and governors, or if any amendments occur in legislation, or in consideration of changes in working practices.
 IHPs may require frequent reviews depending on the healthcare need – this should involve all key stakeholders including, where appropriate, the learner, parents, education and health professionals and other relevant bodies.

 This policy was approved by the School’s Governing Body on:

 - Welsh Government: Statutory Guidance: Supporting Learners with Healthcare Needs.
 Guidance.
 Welsh Government 215/2017.

 - Welsh Government: Healthcare Needs Template Policy 2017

 - Welsh Government: Healthcare Needs Templates 2017